Queen of the Skies: You Can Still Fly Boeing 747s on these Routes

 Saudia (Air Atlanta Icelandic)

-One interesting Boeing 747 operator is Air Atlanta Icelandic which will fly for Saudia for the next few months.
-The flights are bookeable even as part of a connection.
+One interesting Boeing 747 operator is Air Atlanta Icelandic which will fly for Saudia from November 2023.
+The flights (except Medina-Jeddah) are bookable even as part of a connection.

 Other Boeing 747 Operators